Data-Robusta/data-robusta/symeon_presi.md

 We chose to examine Brazilian exports because Brazil is the largest coffee exporter in the world.

 While Brazilian exports generally rise and fall with those of Colombia, our analysis concluded that those movements occur at the same times, so they cannot predict one another.

+Now I'm going to hand it over to Sam for modeling.